Pasta, pizza, and Pinocchio: Answers to Questions about

 mission book series, this book carried ISBN number 0-8341-0612-4.
 Some material

-has been updated for this e-Book edition.
+has been updated for this e-book edition.

-- Was the leaning tower of Pisa built that way on purpose?
+- Was the Leaning Tower of Pisa built that way on purpose?

 - No, It was not.
 Some people have wondered if the architect did design it that way as a giant

 practical joke.
-That doesn't seem likely, especially in view of the fact that the tower took 175
+That doesn't seem likely, especially since the tower took 175 years to complete (1173-1350).

 Most experts think the lean, which does increase slightly